Home / publications / commentaries /

 Unknown 1: The deterrent effect of the Rwanda plan

-The total financial effect of the Rwanda policy depends fundamentally upon how many people it deters from entering the UK without permission.
-This is because sending asylum seekers to Rwanda will be more expensive than keeping them in the UK, according to the Home Office.
-However, if enough people are deterred from coming to the UK to claim asylum, the government saves the resources it would otherwise have spent on them.
+The total financial effect of the Rwanda policy would have depended fundamentally upon how many people it deterred from entering the UK without permission.
+This is because sending asylum seekers to Rwanda would have been more expensive than keeping them in the UK, according to the Home Office.
+However, if enough people had been deterred from coming to the UK to claim asylum, the government would have saved the resources it would otherwise have spent on them.

-It is not possible to know what the Rwanda policy’s deterrent effect will be, especially without any information about the number of people who might be removed.
-Neither the Impact Assessment for the Illegal Migration Act nor the National Audit Office’s investigation attempt to estimate the deterrent effect.
-Studies on asylum policies in other countries have typically found that the deterrent effects are small, because:
+It is not possible to know what the Rwanda policy’s deterrent effect would have been, especially without information about the number of people who might have been removed.
+Neither the Impact Assessment for the Illegal Migration Act nor the National Audit Office’s investigation attempted to estimate the deterrent effect.
+Studies on asylum policies in other countries have typically found that the deterrent effects are small because:

 • Policy is not the most important factor driving changes in the number of people claiming asylum.
 Global developments, such as conflicts in countries of origin, appear statistically to be more important.